TurboWarp/types/README.md

 ## Tests

-There are some tests in the tests folder.
+There are some tests in the `tests` folder.
 These files are never actually run, but the code will be type checked.

 ## License

-Type definitions are licensed under the Apache 2.0 license.
+Type definitions and test code are licensed under the Apache 2.0 license.

-The projects being documented may be licensed under different licenses.
+The libraries being documented may be under different licenses.